davekinkead/thesis/outline.md

   - Frey and Stutzer 2005: People value political participation.
 Democracy has value because it increases utility not just from good policy but also by allowing people to participate.

+  - Cohen 2002: Laws and policies are legitimate to the extent that they are publicly justified to the citizens of the community.

+  - Singer 1973: Democracy is a peaceful and fair compromise the conflicting desires of everyone's dictatorial rule.

+  - Schumpter 1956: Responsible elites competing for the peoples vote is the best way to distribute power in the public interest.

+  - Mill 1861: Democracy has value because it considers everyone's interests, more reliable for making the right decisions, and transforms the moral character of participants.

+  - Elster 1986: "The task of politics is not only to eliminate inefficiency [as in markets], but also to create justice--a goal to which the aggregation of political preferences is a quite incongruous means"

+  - Sen 1999: Democracy has value because it promotes policies that improve the well being of citizens and allows them to shape the norms and values of that well being.

+  - Rousseau: A general will is necessary for legitimate authority.
+Democracy has value because it discovers the general will in a manor that is equal and universal.

+  - Gould 1988: Democracy is valuable because only it can give individuals a chance of self government.

+  - Rawls 1971: Justice demands a liberal and egalitarian democracy.

+  - Rorty

+  - Christiano 2004:

+  - Buchanan & Tullock 1965: Elites will expand their power and create inefficient government, so more social functions should be performed by the market.

+  - Plato: The people lack the necessary expertise for ruling so elites should rule.

   - will of the people

   - self determination/check on abuse of power